-Salmon is excellent for dogs and a wonderful way to add protein to a K9 diet but there are some important things you need to know.
-Let’s take a closer look at all the pros and cons.
-There are many types of fish that can be fed to dogs with great benefits.
-Salmon is probably one type of fish that most people think of first when it comes to overall health benefits.
+Salmon is excellent for dogs and a great way to add protein to a K9 diet but there are some important things to know.
+Many types of fish can be fed to dogs with great benefits.
+But salmon is what most people think of first when it comes to overall health benefits.

-Salmon is a lean fish that is full of Omega-3 fatty acids, which is wonderful for a long lasting healthy brain.
-Giving this fish to developing puppies or even older dogs may offer many healthy advantages.
-People in the United States don’t typically eat enough fish in general and so their dogs are probably not benefiting as much as they could be from consuming something like salmon.
+Salmon is a lean fish that is full of Omega-3 fatty acids, which is wonderful for a long lasting healthy canine brain.
+Giving this fish to developing puppies or even older dogs offers many other healthy advantages as well.
+Dogs, in general, are probably not benefiting as much as they could be from consuming something like salmon.

-Specifically, older dogs could benefit from a few servings a week in the form of brain health.
-It will also assist in regulating your K9′s immune system and help to reduce any inflammation.
-Canine joint stiffness caused by arthritis is also known to respond well to foods high in Omega fatty acids.
+Besides brain health, salmon can help regulate your K9′s immune system and reduce joint inflammation.
+Such stiffness, caused by arthritis, is known to respond well to foods high in Omega fatty acids.

 Can I Give My Dog Salmon?
-Answer: Yes, But Be Careful
+Answer: Yes, careful though

-Keep in mind, salmon is full of flukes; these evil parasites can cause nausea, vomiting, diarrhea and even death in dogs which is why proper preparation is key.
-If you are nervous about cooking salmon and you’re unsure when it is fully cooked, you can choose a tinned variety.
+Salmon is full of flukes; these evil parasites can cause nausea, vomiting, diarrhea and even death in dogs which is why proper preparation is key.
+Be 100% sure the salmon is well cooked, killing off harmful parasites.
+Removing any bones is just as important!

-Salmon is a great treat a few times a week mixed in with your dog’s everyday kibble.
-Dogs love the smell of salmon, making it a great choice for a special and healthy treat.
-As stated above, the biggest advantage is that salmon is full of Omega 3 fatty acids which are known to help with the immune system and inflammation.
-Elderly dogs and those suffering from arthritis will benefit greatly.
+Salmon is a great treat when mixed in with your dog’s kibble.
+Dogs love the smell of salmon, making it a great choice for a healthy treat.
+It helps maintain healthy skin and coat; it’s an ideal choice for dogs with skin irritations.
+But the biggest advantage is that salmon is full of Omega 3 fatty acids which helps the immune system.

 How to Prepare Salmon for Dogs

 Use a little bit of virgin olive oil or quality vegetable oil when cooking salmon.
-That and the natural oils of the fish will help your dog maintain healthy skin and coat, making it an ideal choice for dogs with skin irritations.
+This combines with the natural oils of the fish which is healthy.

-I can’t stress enough to always cook the salmon well, overdone is better than raw, as you don’t want your dog to get sick from unwanted parasites.
+It can’t be stressed enough: always cook the salmon well, overdone is better than raw.
+You don’t want your dog to get sick from unwanted parasites.

-Other great fish choices besides salmon include sardines and tuna, both of which are also full of Omega-3 fatty acids and are great alternatives to the boring kibble your dog eats day after day.
+Other great fish choices besides salmon include sardines and tuna, both are also full of Omega-3 fatty acids and are great alternatives to the boring kibble your dog eats daily.

-If your dog eats a large piece of raw salmon, you will want to monitor them closely and watch for vomiting or diarrhea.
+In any case, monitor them closely and watch for vomiting or diarrhea.
 Keep fresh water close by and encourage your dog to drink.
-Severe vomiting or diarrhea, while part of the natural recovery process, can lead to dehydration, which you want to avoid at all costs.
-If their sickness persists, it means the parasites may be overcoming your dog’s defenses which means a quick visit to the vet is in order.
+Severe vomiting or diarrhea, while part of the natural recovery process, can lead to dehydration, which you want to avoid.
+If their sickness persists, it means the parasites may be overcoming your dog’s defenses.
+A visit to the vet is prudent.

 Do All Dogs Like Salmon?

-Some dogs are like people when it comes to food.
-Some will eat anything and everything, while others are particular and will not touch certain foods.
-Of course, this could be a result of being spoiled, but dogs can sometimes sense what’s bad for them and often will steer clear of these things.
+Many dogs will eat anything and everything, while others are particular and will not touch certain foods.
+This could be a result of being spoiled, but dogs can sometimes sense what’s bad for them and often will steer clear of these things.